 With only 3% of the entire Australian population who are primary producers, helping to keep bush/farming families living and working in rural and regional Australia is vital, and one of the ways that Tricia hopes to help, even in a small way, is by providing a forum where people are able to contribute images that give the Australian population, a window into the lives of bush/farming families who are growing the food and fibre that is necessary for the continued survival of our nation.

-Judi Bain and her husband Carl live with their 6 children who are aged from teenagers to young adults including a newly married son, live on a property South of Cheepie.
-They are a high intensity family who live and breath bush life, while living and working in this isolated part of Queensland.
-Judi has been a FaceBook admin for some time now, and is a vital part of the success of this page.
+Judi Bain and her husband Carl live with their 6 children who are aged from teenagers to young adults including a newly married son, lives on a property South of Cheepie.
+They are a high-intensity family who lives and breath bush life while living and working in this isolated part of Queensland.
+Judi has been a FaceBook admin for some time now and is a vital part of the success of this page.

 Annette Schimke is a professional photographer based at Toogoolwah in Queensland.
 Annette has the country running through her veins and is a bush kid herself.
 Annette spends countless hours capturing the sports of campdraft and rodeo along with weddings and family shoots plus the weather with her considerable talents with the camera.
 Annette has been donating her valuable time to Bush Kids FB page since it was formed, being an admin and also a judge of the photo competitions.

 Hi my name is Annette Eggleston FRAMED FOREVER FOTOS.
 My love for the land has turned a dream of freezing time into something special to remember.
 My true passion is Campdrafting.
 My love for it keeps me snapping.